The turkey deepening the corruption crisis threaten stability in the country, warns the OECD - ExBulletin

 The turkey deepening the corruption crisis threaten stability in the country, warns the OECD

-The economic future of Turkey is not only threatened by inflation, the increase in emissions and the low participation of women, but also, and perhaps the most critical, by an increasing crisis of corruption and decline in institutional integrity, according to an intergovernmental organization based in Paris which promotes economic growth, stability and improvement of the standards of the living in the world.
+The turd for the economic future is not only threatened by inflation, the increase in emissions and the low participation of women, but also, and perhaps the most critical, by an increasing crisis of corruption and decline in institutional integrity, according to an intergovernmental organization based in Paris which promotes economic growth, stability and improvement of the standards of the living in the world.

-The OCDDS 2025 Economic Survey of Turkey offers a scathing criticism of countries aggravating governance, highlighting the systemic weaknesses that extend beyond monetary and tax problems.
+The Organization for Economic Cooperation and Development (OECD) S 2025 The economic survey on Turkey offers a scathing criticism of countries aggravating governance, highlighting the systemic weaknesses that extend beyond monetary and tax problems.
 At the heart of these problems is a political system deliberately paralyzed by the Islamist government of President Recep Tayyip Erdogan.

 The report distinguishes the worsening of the perception of corruption in Türkiye as a critical problem.
 According to the index of perceptions of the corruption of international transparency, Turkey is now classified 115th out of 180 countries, marking one of its worst positions in more than a decade.